 Earthworker has emerged as a response to governments’ unwillingness or inability to respond to the climate and economic problems facing people everywhere.
 In the face of this reality, the project’s message is clear; “where they have failed, we can succeed”.
 The vision is of an Australia-wide network of worker-owned and run cooperatives in sustainable industries.
 This is beginning in Victoria.

-The cooperative is currently distributing solar hot water systems in partnership with a small Australian business, Everlast, which employs 10 full time people at its Dandenong factory.
-Distributing systems through this partnership is one step towards expanding this operation by establishing not-for-profit worker-owned manufacturing cooperatives in Morwell and Geelong – two places in need of local green jobs.
+The cooperative is currently distributing solar hot water systems in partnership with a small Australian business, based in Dandenong.
+Distributing systems through this partnership is one step towards expanding this operation by establishing a not-for-profit worker-owned manufacturing cooperative in Morwell – a place need of local green jobs.
 The cooperative moved even closer to this goal when it raised over $78,000 in just two weeks through crowdfunding in June this year.

 Earthworker organiser, Anna Boddenberg, articulated some of the spirit of the project at an Earthworker event earlier this year; “For years we’ve protested government inaction, corporate destructiveness and other wrongs, and we will of course need to keep doing so.
 I’m involved in Earthworker because we can’t always be on the outside of the fence. protesting.
 We need to create a foundation to fight from, to be powerful.
 Earthworker is one way of refusing to wait.
 Of helping us realise how powerful we are.”